Partners - Learn more about the organizations and partner groups that work with and help support Mount Rainier National Park.

-The 2014 Compendium details rules and regulations specific to Mount Rainier National Park.
-The 2014 Compendium Executive Summary describes the changes in the 2014 Compendium from 2013.
+The 2023 Compendium details rules and regulations specific to Mount Rainier National Park.

 Visitor Use Statistics are available from 1967.
 Data available include the number of vehicles, number of visitors and year-to-year change.
 Additional Mount Rainier National Park statistics reports on the National Park Statistics website.

 Mountain climbing is a very popular activity in Mount Rainier National Park.
 Statistics indicate that in each of the last several years approximately 10,000 people have attempted climbing Mount Rainier.
 Over the last five years about 56.8% have been successful.
 Climbing Statistics are available from 1852 to 1897 and from 1950 to the most recent year.
 Data available include the number of climbers and the number of climbers successful.
 Annual Mountaineering reports and search-and-rescue (SAR) reports are available on the Mountaineering Reports and Statistics page.

 Visitor Survey Results